Annuity buy-outs continue, with insurers reporting over $34 billion in pension de-risking transfers in 2021.

-- Offering lump sums buyouts to some or all plan participants.
+Offering lump sums buyouts to some or all plan participants.

 - Annuity “buy-ins” where a plan sponsor purchases one or more annuity contracts to cover pension obligations with the plan sponsor remaining as the owner of the annuity contract(s).

 - Annuity “buy-outs” where the plan sponsor transfers all of its pension liabilities to an insurance company or other annuity provider by purchasing a group annuity contract and terminates its defined benefit plan.

 - Annuity “lift-outs” where the defined benefit plan sponsor transfers some of its pension liabilities to an insurance company or other annuity provider by moving some, but not all of the plan participants out of the defined benefit plan.
 When using this pension de-risking strategy the defined benefit plan sponsor does not terminate the plan.

-As special counsel to the Association of BellTel Retirees and Protect Seniors.org, Edward Stone Law is working to introduce state legislation addressing pension de-risking in New York, Connecticut, Massachusetts, Virginia and Pennsylvania and to amend federal laws to provide protections for retirees in pension de-risking transactions.
+Edward Stone Law has worked with organizations supporting the introduction of state legislation addressing pension de-risking in New York, Connecticut, Massachusetts, Virginia and Pennsylvania and to amend federal laws to provide protections for retirees in pension de-risking transactions.

 If you are a retiree organization facing a potential pension de-risking transaction we can assist you in evaluating the risks to your members and assist in evaluating alternatives and available options.
 You can reach us at (203) 504-8425 or by email at firstname.lastname@example.org.

 Protections in Connecticut

 In 2015 ground breaking legislation was passed in Connecticut providing protections to retirees in pension de-risking transfers.
 On June 3, 2015 the Connecticut legislature unanimously passed H.B.
 6772 providing creditor protections to retirees in pension de-risking transfers.
 On July 2, 2015 Governor Dannel P. Malloy (D) signed Public Act 15-167 into law restoring creditor protections to Connecticut retirees impacted by pension de-risking transfers.
 Without this legislation, creditors were able to garnish annuity payments designed for retirement.
 Follow up legislation was introduced in 2016 and 2017, but despite overwhelming support from the Insurance and Real Estate Committee the bills were not brought to the floor of the House for a vote.

 I.R.S.
 Regulations regarding Lump Sum De-risking